 3. Update Roku Software:

-4. Test Remote on Another Roku (if possible):
+4. Test the Remote on Another Roku Device (If Possible):

-If you have access to another compatible Roku device, try pairing your remote with it.
-This helps determine if the issue lies with the remote itself or your Roku player.
+If you have another Roku device, try pairing the problematic remote with it.
+If it pairs successfully, the issue likely lies with the original Roku device.
+If it fails to pair, the remote itself may be faulty.

 Alternative Ways to Control Your Roku